pathunstrom/makinggames/talk-notes-2018-pyohio/4-input.md

 input.
 Inside the class you can abstract the idea of specific keys by letting a configuration file define what keys map to what particular input.
+(A clean example of this won't really fit on a slide.)